tno-terminology-design/tev2-specifications/docs/guides/10-preparation-git.md

   curatedir: terms # directory where all curated files are located.
 Full URL is `scopedir`/`curatedir`
   glossarydir: glossaries # directory where all glossary files and GDFs are located.
 Full URL is `scopedir`/`glossarydir`
   defaultvsn: documentation # vsntag that identifies the default terminology.
 MRG is located at `scopedir`/`glossarydir`/mrg.tev2.latest.yaml
   website: https://tno-terminology-design.github.io/tev2-specifications/docs # base URL for creating links to rendered versions of Curated Texts.
-It should also serve as the home page of the Tterminology.
+It should also serve as the home page of the Terminology.
   navpath: /terms # Path to the directory where Curated Texts are rendered.
 What `curatedir` is for Curated Texts is, `navpath` is for the rendered versions of Curated Texts.
   bodyFileID: id # Name of the field in the front matter of a [body file](@) used by your static site generator in a URL, to uniquely identify that file (e.g., "id", "slug", "permalink").
 If not specified, the filename of the [body file](@) will be used. |
   license: LICENSE.md # file that contains the (default) licensing conditions.
 Full URL is `scopedir`/`license`